Contract Clause Library

 Force Majeure

-Excuses one or both parties from performing obligations when extraordinary events outside their control occur.
+Excuses contractual performance when extraordinary events outside a party’s control occur.

 Open guide →